TEACH

 Similar to political caucusing, students present their proposals to their classmates and debate the merits and pitfalls using the sentence starters in the above picture.
 Students move to difference areas of the classroom based upon the ideas they most support.
 Since multiple proposals will exist on the ballot, each class does not need to come to consensus on a single proposal as up to seven are on the ballot for a schoolwide vote.

 Students work with student council representatives to help facilitate town halls to discuss proposals and a schoolwide staff and student election.
 Several students work on creating a paper ballot, as other program create a google form that is emailed out to all students and staff to collect votes.
 Other students publicized the vote to their classmates via social media, make morning announcements or discuss the proposals to students in other classrooms.
 The week prior to our election, juniors who lead peer group connections facilitate lessons to freshman on the premise of participatory budgeting along with a discussion the various ballot initiatives.
 During professional development, our school staff has the opportunity to discuss the proposals, develop strategies to incorporate participatory budgeting into their classrooms and vote themselves.
-In 2022, we implemented a Ranked Choice Voting system for our school’s participatory budgeting election aligned to NYC primary elections
+In 2022, we began to implement a Ranked Choice Voting system, as seen above and below, for our school’s participatory budgeting election aligned to NYC municipal elections and allow students deeper insight into alternative voting schemes that maximize voter agency and achieve not just plurality but majority electoral success

 Our sustainability project to improve access to clean drinking water in our school was celebrated by the Goethe Institut as a winner of their International UN Sustainability Contest.
 During the 2019-2020 school year, we invited a group of students and teachers from the Heinrich Zille School in Radeburg, Germany to visit Union Square Academy and our classroom to learn more about civic engagement and participate in students’ classroom caucuses to discuss new proposals about how to best spend $2,000 to improve our school.
 The German students and teachers also helped us make the above video and write a report about our work in German, which highlights students’ research, activism, action planning and both the environmental and public health benefits related to the installation of the new fountains.
 Our students will be presenting and collaborating with schools around the world at the Goethe Institut's international sustainability symposium.